New Global Students

 Accessing Your Classes

-• Digital Learning Center (DLC): Access to a website specifically for each course you register for, where you will find your syllabus, a detailed list of activities to complete the course, and links to check off tasks, submit assignments, and engage in discussion forums; these sites open 10 days before the semester starts
+• Digital Learning Center (DLC): Access to a website specifically for each course you register for, where you will find your syllabus, a detailed list of activities to complete the course, and links to check off tasks, submit assignments, and engage in discussion forums; these sites open 10 days before the semester starts and close 6 weeks after the end of the semester.

-• Videos: If your course has videos you will access them on the Digital Learning Center (DLC)
+• Videos: If your course has videos, you will access them on the Digital Learning Center (DLC)

 Connect with Us

 • We look forward to getting to know you!
 If you have not done so already, reach out to your Academic Advisor to discuss the next steps to begin your studies.
 Contact information for your advisor can be found in your letter of admission.
-For answers to questions regarding transfer credit, financial aid, and other topics related to your enrollment at Western Seminary please visit our help site.
+For answers to questions regarding transfer credit, financial aid, and other topics related to your enrollment at Western Seminary, please visit our help site.

 Western Help Site